An Updated Rough Guide To Boston’s Allston/I-90 Megaproject

 What’s being proposed

-This design has evolved considerably since 2014 and is likely to evolve further in the next few years, but this map illustrates the project’s major elements as of October 2020 (note that three alternatives are still being considered for the narrow riverfront “throat” section in the lower right corner of this map):
+This design has evolved considerably since 2013 and is likely to evolve further in the next few years, but this map illustrates the project’s major elements as of October 2020:

 Why is MassDOT doing this?